 Distinguished Professor of Biblical Literature and Northwest Semitic Languages, American Jewish University

 Zevit has served on the editorial board of Shofar, Moed, Catholic Biblical Quarterly, Bulletin of the American Schools for Oriental Research, Hebrew Annual Review and Hebrew Studies.
-An active member of the National Association of Professors of Hebrew where he has organized and coordinate sessions at the annual meeting (with SBL) for many years, he served on the executive council, and edited NAPH’s journal, Hebrew Studies from 1998-2005.
+An active member of the National Association of Professors of Hebrew, he served on the executive council, and edited NAPH’s journal, Hebrew Studies from 1998-2005.
 From 2009-2011 he served as president.
 In 2017, he was honored with a Festschrift, Le-ma‘an Ziony: Essays in Honor of Ziony Zevit, edited by Frederick E. Greenspahn and Gary A. Rensdburg.

 The Religions of Ancient Israel (2001)